Stocks futures rise ahead of a big week for earnings

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude was off by 16 cents to $41.14 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude is up 13 cents to $41.42 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 22 cents on Friday to settle at $41.29.
-Brent crude, used to price international oils, lost 19 cents to $43.15 per barrel in London.
+Brent crude, used to price international oils, is gaining 15 cents to $43.49 per barrel in London.

 The Associated Press contributed to this article.